stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Next Steps

-1. **CI/CD Integration**
+1. **Execute Vector ID Standardization**
+   - Run the `scripts/regenerate_pinecone_index.py` script to fix inconsistent vector IDs
+   - Focus on fixing LP-00001 vectors that currently use the non-standard format `test-LP-00001-LP-00001-chunk-X`
+   - Use the `--verbose` flag for detailed logging during execution
+   - Verify all vectors follow the standardized format after regeneration by running the validation tests

+2. **Testing Updates**
+   - Update integration tests to remove special handling for LP-00001's non-standard format
+   - Modify `tests/integration/test_pinecone_validation.py` to expect standardized ID formats for all landmarks
+   - Ensure all tests pass with the standardized vector ID formats

+3. **Wikipedia Integration Completion**
    - Add Wikipedia processing to GitHub Actions workflow
-   - Implement verification in the CI/CD pipeline
+   - Implement verification steps in the CI/CD pipeline
+   - Create dedicated integration tests for the Wikipedia article pipeline

+4. **Query API Enhancement**
+   - Update the Query API to leverage both Wikipedia and PDF content
+   - Add source attribution in search results
+   - Implement combined search with proper filtering capabilities
+   - Use the `landmark_query_testing.ipynb` notebook to test enhanced search features

-2. **Chat API Enhancement**
+5. **Chat API Enhancement**
    - Update to leverage both Wikipedia and PDF content
    - Add source attribution to responses

-3. **Testing Improvements**
-   - Add dedicated integration tests for Wikipedia article pipeline
-   - Implement end-to-end tests for complete vector search workflow
+   - Test using both content sources in chat generation

 ## Open Questions